chophilip21/chophilip21.github.io/_posts/openssh_part2/2023-03-19-openssh_part2.md

 So you need to set some rules for your concierage.
 This is called `port forwarding`.

-## 1.2 - IpV4 Local Forwarding: configuring routers/firewalls
+## 1.2 - IpV4 based Forwarding: configuring routers/firewalls

 **If you are on IPv6, there is no need for port-forwarding**.
 This is because IPv6 contains the full address of your device, which does not sit behind NAT.
 But as I have discussed in the previous post, IPv6 is not a global standard yet, and unless both your home internet connection and remote internet connection fully support IPv6, you will not be able to connect directly via IPv6.
+Even if your computer is routable, it does not mean it's reachable, so you may need to work on unblocking firewalls.

 First checkout your IPv6 (make sure you can run ifconfig.)